June 23, 2022

 Darren Isom (30:38):

 Love you too.
 At some point in this very long pandemic, I was lucky enough to reread Jean Toomer Harlem Renaissance novel Cane.
 I didn't seek it out, it was sitting right there on the bookshelf one day when I glanced over from Netflix.
 How I got there is a bit of a mystery the first and only time I'd read it before was sophomore year of high school, when my wonderfully worldly white English teacher at my very white high school presented it during a full two month lesson on the Harlem Renaissance.
 During that lesson as was the norm Cane was presented as a Harlem Renaissance anomaly.
 At a time when most Black writers were writing in lyrical praise of the urban north that Black Americans were fleeing to in masses, here comes Cane crafting a beautiful depiction the pastoral American south.
 Toomer caught heat for writing Cane, criticized for romanticizing Southern oppression and writing what folks deemed as a work of false pride.
-The accused of them trying to make the great migraters long for the toxic world they were leaving behind.
+Then accused of them trying to make the great migrators long for the toxic world they were leaving behind.

 Darren Isom (31:30):